minepy/mictools/README.rst

 [Reshef2016]_ into a two-step procedure that allows to identify relationships of various degrees of complexity in large datasets.
-TIC_e is used to perform an efficient high throughput screening of all the possible pairwise relationships and a permutation based appraoch is used to assess their significance.
+TIC_e is used to perform an efficient high throughput screening of all the possible pairwise relationships and a permutation based approach is used to assess their significance.
 MIC_e is then used to rank the subset of significant associations on the bases of their strength.

 **Please cite**: Davide Albanese, Samantha Riccadonna, Claudio Donati, Pietro